 This DIY IKEA hack console table is the perfect budget small-space storage solution.
 Make it for less than $22!

-When we were making over Amy’s guest bedroom a while back, we weren’t working with a ton of space — or a ton of money!
+When we made over this guest bedroom a while back, we weren’t working with a ton of space — or a ton of money!
 We needed a little table where her guests could set their keys or toiletry bag.
 We searched the stores and thrift shops, but everything we found would put us way over our budget or was way too enormous for the side of the bed.

 While wandering through IKEA (one of my favorite pastimes!), we walked into the shelving section and I had an idea.
 We could use a shelf and two table legs to create the illusion of a narrow console table — without the higher cost of an individual piece!